Who Can Access My Medical Records Without My Permission in FL? Explained

 The medical record will contain protected health information (PHI), which is the info you actively want to access.
 However, it’ll also include your aggregated medical record, which is a list of data points that help researchers and other parties with data mining.
 The latter information can be accessed by several other parties but cannot be used to identify you, which is why you should not worry about this.

 When handling a legal matter, such as a personal injury case, healthcare providers will share data with your attorney (once you have granted permission).
-Here at the Law Office of Cary Woods II, our attorneys can reach out to all relevant healthcare teams to acquire the full medical records needed to build a clearer picture of your case.
+Here at the Law Office of Cary Woods II, our attorneys can reach out to all relevant healthcare teams to acquire the full patient medical records needed to build a clearer picture of your case.

 Generally speaking, medical records will be delivered within 14 days of making a request.
 However, it can take up to 30 days depending on the circumstances.